Jonathan Metzl

 Jonathan Michel Metzl (born December 12, 1964) is an American psychiatrist and author.
 He is the Frederick B. Rentschler II Professor of Sociology and Psychiatry at Vanderbilt University, where he is also Director of the Center for Medicine, Health, and Society.
-He is the author of multiple books, including The Protest Psychosis, Prozac on the Couch, Against Health: How Health Became the New Morality, and Dying of Whiteness.
+Metzl is an expert on gun violence and mental illness, which is the subject of his latest book, What We've Become, Living and Dying in a Country of Arms.
+He is the author of several other books, including The Protest Psychosis, Prozac on the Couch, Against Health: How Health Became the New Morality, and Dying of Whiteness.

 Early life and education

 Metzl was born and raised in Kansas City, Missouri to a Jewish family.
 His father was a pediatrician and his mother was a psychoanalyst.
-He has three brothers, two of whom are doctors.
+He has three brothers, Jordan, Jamie and Joshua, two of whom are doctors.
 He received two bachelor's degrees, one in biology and one in English literature, from the University of Missouri, Kansas City, where he went on to earn his M.D.
 He then completed his residency in psychiatry at Stanford University, where he also earned a master's degree in poetry.
 In 2001, while working as a psychiatrist, he earned a Ph.D. in American studies from the University of Michigan.